-Public health skills are built on a knowledge base which is detailed in the Membership of the Faculty Public Health (MFPH) Part A examination syllabus, including:
+Public health skills are built on a knowledge base which is detailed in the Faculty of Public Health Diplomate examination (DFPH) syllabus, including:

 - Basic and clinical sciences including research method, epidemiological and statistical method, health needs assessment and evaluative technique. - Disease causation and prevention including health promotion, screening, communicable disease and environmental hazard control and social politics. - Organisation and delivery of health care including health intelligence. - Knowledge of the law as it affects the population's health. - Leadership and management skills including change management and health economics.